hnakamur/couv/README.md

 # couv - Coroutine based libuv wrapper library for lua

+## Goals
 * lua and native library (not a new language or a framework)
-* written in C89 (neither C++ nor C99)
+* use coroutine yield/resume for non-blocking I/O (to avoid callback hell).
+  Thanks for this idea to https://github.com/grrrwaaa/luauv
-* to be supported on Linux, OSX, and Windows (tested on only Linux right now)
+* to be supported on Linux, OSX, and Windows.
-* works on the latest LuaJIT.
-I would like to support Lua 5.1 + Coco and Lua 5.2 too in the future.
+* works on the LuaJIT 2.0, Lua 5.2.1.
-* not object-oriented APIs right now. maybe change to object-oriented APIs in the futre if I find a simple way to implement inheritance of userdata with metatable.
 * embeddable in another event loop (not tested yet).

-* use coroutine yield/resume for non-blocking I/O.
-  Thanks for this idea to https://github.com/grrrwaaa/luauv
+couv APIs are not object-oriented right now.
+Maybe I change to object-oriented APIs in the future if I find a simple way to implement inheritance of userdata with metatable and perfomance loss is negligible.

+## Rules
+* must be written in C89 (neither C++ nor C99) for MSVC compatibility.

+## Tested environments
+* luajit-2.0.0-beta11 on Ubuntu 12.04.1 x86_64
+* homebrew lua 5.2.1 on Mac OS X Mountain Lion

 ## Build and test